fiberseq/.github/profile/README.md

+# `fiberseq`
-# A organization for tools used in processing fiberseq data
+This is a organization for tools used in processing fiberseq data.